 Additionally, because aging decreases immune system reactions, it may be more difficult for older adults to maintain a healthy population of “good” bacteria in their mouths.
 This makes infection more likely, which can affect the health of the teeth, gums, and even surrounding bone tissue.
 Those who do develop infections will need to receive a gum disease treatment and may find that they heal less quickly than when they were younger.

 How to Keep Your Teeth and Gums Healthy

 Fortunately, you can work to keep your teeth and gums healthy into your 60s, 70s, and beyond.
 Consider the following recommendations:

 We pride ourselves on high quality treatment for all our patients and their families.
-Contact us today to receive top quality care from the best dentist in San Diego.
+Contact us today to receive top quality care from the best dentist in La Mesa.
 We would love to hear from you!